-GWAS are premised on the “liability-threshold” model, which suggests that though there is a smooth distribution of genetic burden (or liability) across the population, only those above a certain threshold become ill (say the top 1% in the case of schizophrenia).
+One way to conceptualise the combined effects of many variants is the “liability-threshold” model, which suggests that though there is a smooth distribution of genetic burden (or liability) across the population, only those above a certain threshold become ill (say the top 1% in the case of schizophrenia).
 This is known as a polygenic model of risk because it assumes the causal action of a large number of genes in any individual.

 So, with that as background, let’s consider what the GWAS signals mean, individually and collectively.
 First, GWAS signals are a bit like #Greenfieldisms: they point to a locus and they point to an increased statistical risk of disease – that is all.
 This is because the common variant that is interrogated is being used as a tag of wider genetic variation at that locus (a locus is just a small region of the genome).
 Chromosomes tend to be inherited in large chunks without too much mixing (or recombination) between the two copies present in each parent.
 That means that one common variant at one position will tend to be co-inherited with other common variants nearby.
 The signal derived from GWAS is associated with one of those (or sometimes several), but tags a lot of additional variation.

 Generally, the presumption is that one of the common variants is having a causal effect and the others are merely passengers.
 However, there are also lots of rare mutations that come along for the ride.
 These are mutations that arose much more recently and that are therefore present in far fewer individuals.
 Though GWAS can’t see them directly, any such mutation necessarily arises on the background of a particular set of common variants (called a haplotype).
 Most people with that haplotype will not carry the rare mutation, but it may be possible that several such mutations in the population (if they are of large effect and thus found mainly in cases) can give an aggregate signal that boosts the frequency of the common haplotype in cases, resulting in a GWAS signal (driven by a “synthetic association”).
-Many examples of such cases are now found in the literature, for other conditions, though it is not clear if synthetic associations drive any of the signals in the most recent schizophrenia study.
+Several examples of such cases are now found in the literature, for other conditions (e.g., 1, 2, 3, 4), though it is not clear if synthetic associations drive any of the signals in the most recent schizophrenia study.

 It is striking, however, that many of the loci implicated by GWAS signals are known to sometimes carry rare mutations that dramatically increase risk of disease.
 Some of the 108 loci implicated contain only one gene, but some encompass many, while others have no gene in the region or even nearby.
 Cases where the implicated gene is clear include genes like TCF4, CACNA1C, CACNB2, CNTN4, NLGN4X and multiple others, where rare mutations are known to cause specific genetic syndromes.
 Moreover, there is substantial enrichment in the GWAS loci for genes in which rare mutations have been discovered in cases with schizophrenia, autism or intellectual disability (including CACNA1I, GRIN2A LRP1, RIMS1 and many others).